VinPassed

 Repossession in North Carolina -- no advance notice required

-Under UCC Article 9 (NCGS 25-9-609), a secured creditor can repossess collateral after default without a court order and without advance notice, as long as they do not breach the peace.
+Under state law, a secured creditor can repossess collateral after default without a court order and without advance notice, as long as they do not breach the peace.
 Default is defined by your contract.
 After repossession, the dealer must notify you of the intended disposition before the sale and give you the right to redeem.
 After the sale, the dealer can sue for the deficiency.
 New Jersey requires 20 days notice.
 North Carolina requires nothing before the tow truck arrives.

 GPS and starter interrupt devices -- legal and unregulated in North Carolina